cmc-aau/biocloud-docs/docs/slurm/accounting.md

 For more details about job prioritization see the [SLURM documentation](https://slurm.schedmd.com/archive/slurm-24.11.4/priority_multifactor.html) and this [presentation](https://slurm.schedmd.com/SLUG19/Priority_and_Fair_Trees.pdf).

 ## Usage limits and QOS
 Currently, usage limits are only set at the QOS level, where the following two QOS's are present in the cluster.
-Only the `normal` QOS is available by default for all users, and the `highprio` QOS is only available to users who have been granted permission by an administrator for a limited period of time to get a higher priority than everyone else.
+Only the `normal` QOS is available by default for all users, and the `highprio` QOS is only available to users who have been granted permission by an administrator for a limited period of time to get a higher priority than everyone else and higher usage limits.

 | | `normal` | `highprio` |
 | ---: | :---: | :---: |